 Fifty Words for Rain by Asha Lemmie

-A tragic tale that tells the coming-of-age- story of a Japanese girl Nori, whose father is African -American and mother is Japanese.
+Fifty Words for Rain is a the coming-of-age- story of a Japanese girl Nori, whose father is African -American and mother is Japanese.
 When the mother abandons her, she has been forced to live along with her conservative Japanese grandparents.
 As a result, she leads a solitary life.
-But when her legitimate half-brother, Akira, comes to rescue things set in motion.
-A well-written novel of family, relationships, and culture.
+But when her legitimate half-brother, Akira, comes to the rescue things set in motion.
+A well-written novel about family, relationships, and culture.
 A must-read book that depicts a true portrayal of Japanese culture and families.

 The Practice House by Laura McNeal

-This timeless love story is the tale of Nineteen-year-old Aldine McKenna who has been living with her sister and aunt in a Scottish village in the late 1920s!
+The Practice House is a timeless love story of Nineteen-year-old Aldine McKenna who has been living with her sister and aunt in a Scottish village in the late 1920s!
 Later, she moves to Dorland to work as a primary teacher without knowing that most families are in poverty.
 However, as the neighbors welcome her in open arms she decides to stay and explore her new life.
 An engaging story that will take you back to Kansas during the dust bowl.

 The Thorn Birds by Colleen McCullough.

 This 1977 best-selling novel spans three generations of the Cleary family, from 1915 to 1969.
 Set on a fictional Australian sheep farm, the story depicts the family struggles and romance.
 Mostly centered around Meggie, the only Cleary daughter, and her love interest, priest Ralph de Bricassart.
 However, “The Thorn Birds” is more than a romantic love story.
 It has engrossing details on Australian wildlife along with World War references.

 - Finalist for the Pulitzer Prize

 - Winner of the Stonewall Book Award – Barbara Gittings Literature Award